 Aim of the Scheme

 The aim of the scheme is to give higher education staff the opportunity to develop their language skills in order to enable them to increase their use of Welsh at work.
-For the purpose of gauging progress, each learner’s level of proficiency will be identified at the beginning and end of the scheme.
-The scheme is open, and free of charge, for staff of all levels of proficiency, whether they are starting out or more experienced learners.
+To gauge progress, each learner’s level of proficiency will be identified at the beginning and end of the scheme.
+The scheme is open, and free of charge, for staff of all levels of proficiency, whether they are just starting out or are more experienced learners.

-This scheme is extremely flexible and the learning method varies from organization to organization - click here for more information on teaching models.
+This scheme is extremely flexible and the learning method varies from institution to institution.

-If you are a member of staff at one of the above universities you may have already received information about the scheme from your institution’s co-ordinator.
+If you are a member of staff at an university in Wales you may have already received information about the scheme from your institution’s co-ordinator.

-If you are unsure which member of staff is responsible for its running at your university please contact Owen Thomas at the Coleg Cymraeg Cenedlaethol: firstname.lastname@example.org
+If you require further support please contact Dr Owen Thomas at the Coleg Cymraeg Cenedlaethol: firstname.lastname@example.org / 01267 610441